openlegend/core-rules/core/SRD.md

 -   Prescience vs. Resolve (special)

-**Description:** Either through innate extrasensory perception or a special conduit such as a computer terminal, a bubbling cauldron, or a crystal ball, you can view the target from a distance. \newline
+**Description:** Either through innate extrasensory perception or a special conduit such as a computer terminal, bubbling cauldron, or a crystal ball, you can view the target from a distance. \newline